ejboettcher/container-landscape/Shifter/README.md

 > accessing the UDI in the batch job.
 [2][2]

-* works with parallel file systems
+* for the most part the container runs with user priveleges (shifter executable is setuid root)
+* ImageGateway automatically converts Docker images from dockerhub or private hub
+* slurm plugin for resource management
-*
+* simple image configuration

 ## Container technology used
 Manipulations to linux Virtual File System to support a chroot environment for process execution.
+Extracts docker image to squash-FS.
 All management and resource limiting is done by the scheduler.

 ## Host OS requirements
-Modern linux kernel
+Modern linux kernel (2.6.25+)

 ## Containerised OS capabilities
 Up to and including the kernel running on the host.
 Supports other linux distributions than the host.